fynnwi/intratumormeth/README.md

 ## Workflow

-Every stage of the workflow is described in a separate vignette:
+Every stage of the analysis pipeline is described in a separate vignette (see articles):

 1.  `preprocessing`: read IDAT files, extract methylation values
 2.  `quality_control`: investigate detection p-values, tumor purity,